rokubop/roku-talon-shared/README.md

 | `vgamepad` | Talon integration with `vgamepad` for controlling video-games that require controller (xbox) input. | [README](vgamepad/README.md) |

 ## Partial checkout
-If you want to checkout only a few of these tools, you can use `git sparse-checkout`
+If you want to checkout only a few of these tools, you can use `git sparse-checkout`, READ CAREFULLY DANGER.

 ```sh
 # Clone the repo